pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ![gauss_seidel](images/iteration_gauss_seidel.png "Gauss-Seidel iterations")

 Gauss-Seidel iterations are very simple, but unstable for cases with incompressible flow and high added-mass.
-A considerable convergence stabilization and acceleration is obtained by modifying the input to the one or both of the solvers using derivative information, as will be shown further.
+A considerable convergence stabilization and acceleration is obtained by modifying the input to one or both of the solvers using derivative information, as will be shown further.

 ### Settings

 The following parameters need to be included in the `settings` dictionary.
 Here they are listed in alphabetical order.

 parameter|type|description
 ---:|:---:|---
-`delta_t`|double|Fixed time step size used in both solvers.
+`delta_t`|float|Fixed time step size used in both solvers.
 For a steady simulation typically a value of 1 is taken.
 `name`|string|(optional) Default: `"results"`.
-Name of the case used to store a pickle file with results.
+Name of the case used to store a [pickle](https://docs.python.org/3/library/pickle.html) file with results.
 `save_results`|bool|(optional) Default: `false`.
-If `true` a [pickle](https://docs.python.org/3.9/library/pickle.html) file is stored containing some main [results](#save-results).
+If `true` a pickle file is stored containing some main [results](#save-results).
-`time_step_start`|int|Time step number to (re)start a transient FSI calculation.
-If 0 is given, the simulation starts from scratch.
+<nobr>`time_step_start`</nobr>|int|Time step number to (re)start a transient FSI calculation.
+If `0` is given, the simulation starts from scratch.
 Otherwise, the code looks for the relevant files to start from the corresponding time step.
 Not every solver wrapper implements restart, see the corresponding documentation for more information.
-For a steady simulation, the value should be 0.
+For a steady simulation, the value should be `0`.

 `timestep_start` and `delta_t` are necessary parameters (also in a steady simulation), but can also defined in the solver wrapper directly (e.g. for standalone testing).
 If they are defined both here and in the solver wrapper, then the former value is used and a warning is printed.